+Girls:

-• Girls: Hair must be natural (not dyed) and tidy, well groomed and feminine.
-Long hair is to be tied back from the face.
-No half ponytails.
-No jewellery, bangles, threads or make-up (this includes nail polish) to be worn except one plain stud no bigger than 4mm diameter per ear in the lower lobe.
-No henna, tattoos or skin adornments are allowed.
-Clothing must fit neatly and be modest.
-Skirts, dresses or shorts should be loose and ensure a modest covering of a girl's thighs.
-Tops should likewise ensure modest covering.
-Shoestring tops are not suitable.
-No singlet tops or tight leggings.
-Leggings may only be worn if they are underneath a skirt or shorts.
+- Hair must be tidy, well-groomed, in a feminine style, and natural in colour (not dyed). - Long hair is to be tied back from the face (no half-ponytails). - No jewellery, bangles, threads, or makeup (including nail polish), except for one plain stud (less than 4mm) per ear in the lower lobe. - Clothing must be modest and fit neatly.
+Skirts, dresses, or shorts must be loose and provide modest coverage of the thighs.
+Tops must also ensure modest coverage.
+No shoestring or singlet tops.
+Tight leggings may only be worn underneath a skirt or shorts.